nononovak/otwadvent2018-ctfwriteup/day6.md

 plaintext: 64555063000b0b0b0b0b0b0b0b0b0b0b  dUPc............
 ```

-And finally, we see that one user in particular "Jessica" requested that Santa send her the flag for the challenge so we repeat the process a third time to get the flag.
+We don't have to decrypt too many to see that the user "Jessica" requested that Santa send her the flag for the challenge so we repeat the process a third time to get the flag.
 This gives Santa's message to "Jessica" with the flag:

 ```python
 solve_iv('Jessica')